guybal/tarbac/docs/blog.md

 - **`allowedUsers`**: Specifies who can request access.
 - **`allowedNamespaces`**: Allows access to all namespaces.

-The lead engineer then submits a `ClusterSudoAccess` request:
+The lead engineer then submits a `ClusterSudoRequest` request:

 ```yaml
 apiVersion: tarbac.io/v1